 Transcripts - Applicants may mail their transcripts to SSP in hard copy form or ask their High School Report provider to upload a scanned copy to their High School Report.
 In either case, the timely receipt of the transcript is the responsibility of the student.

 This is NOT the actual application for Intel STS.
 The application for Intel STS is an online application that you can access here.
 This document is the PDF of the application responses that judges will see when they review entries.
-We will be reviewing and revising the application for 2015 and it may have significant changes.
-When the Intel STS 2015 Application opens, a link to the online application will appear here.
+We will be reviewing and revising the application for 201 and it may have significant changes.

 To submit a request for assistance to technical support, use the "Tech Support" link at the top of all application webpages.
 You will immediately receive an automated e-mail with a ticket number as evidence of having done so.
 Requests submitted prior to this date and time, having an email and a ticket number, are guaranteed a resolution before the Application Deadline.
 SSP cannot guarantee assistance for requests submitted after this date and time.